linnovate/mean/README.md

   </pre>

   <p class="alert alert-info">Mean packages installed via the installer are found in <i>/node_modules</i></p>
+#### Search
+To find new packages run the *mean search* command

+  $ mean search [packagename]

+mean search will return all of the available packages, mean search packagename will filter the search results.

 #### Scaffolding
 To create a new MEAN app, run <code>mean init</code>.
 Name for the application is optional.
 If no name is provided, "mean" is used.
 The MEAN project will be cloned from GitHub into a directory of the application name.